lenniecottrell/100Days-r2/README.md

     - add routes to the other pages and start building them
   ###### Notes/Learnings
     - other future to-dos include publishing to github pages, adding authentication
+    - I had to deal with what happens when there are no image links, so that was a interesting edge case to have to work around.
+It wasn't too tricky, but I didn't expect it

 </details>